How do balance transfers work?

 Credit score: In order to get a new credit card with a 0% interest rate period, a low regular interest rate and a low transfer fee, you’ll need a good credit score.
 Each time a credit card company approves a new customer, they take on some risk.
 In order to know that you are a low-risk customer, the credit card company will need to know that you have a history of making payments on time.

-The fine print: Sometimes the special rate only applies to balances and not new purchases.
+The fine print: Sometimes the special rate only applies to existing balances and not new purchases.
 In that case, you could end up paying a high rate on your recent purchases and bills, which can slow down your debt payment progress.

 Also, pay attention to the standard rate after the promotional period ends.
 How high is that interest rate?
 Are you comfortable paying that rate if you’re unable to pay off your entire balance during the promo period?

 Finally, most banks, credit unions and credit card companies do not let you transfer a balance within their own institution.
-So, you cannot transfer a balance from a credit card at Bank A to a new credit card at Bank A. You would need to open a credit card at a new bank.
+So, you cannot transfer a balance from a credit card at Bank A to a new credit card at Bank A. Instead, you would need to open a credit card at a new bank.
 Make sure to read the account agreement and disclosures so you know what you’re getting into.

 1. Compare offers and check your credit score.
 Many credit cards have promotional rates just for balance transfers.
 It is important to do your research and compare these offers by looking at the fine print.
 Here are some things to look at closely to help you compare cards: